 4th Day: Alcazaba of Almería

-The newly renovated Alcazaba of Almería comprises three parts, living quarters and baths, the palace buildings, and the ruins of a castle built by Ferdinand and Isabella after they took the city in 1489.
+The recently refurbished Alcazaba of Almería consists of three sections: living quarters and baths, palace buildings, and the remnants of a castle constructed by Ferdinand and Isabella after their conquest of the city in 1489.

 5th Day: Playa de los Cocedores, Aguilas

-Águilas is a delightful port city located on Costa Cálida.
-I like its characteristic black-and-white striped lighthouse, a windmill on top of the hill, graffiti stairways, and the castle-fortress of San Juan de Águilas, which are unique in the city.
-Restaurants offer various food at affordable prices.
-In one eatery near the waterfront, we tasted crispy fried eggplant fingers.
-I am not a fan of eggplant because of its vegetal bitterness, but its sweet crispy coating and golden brown have satisfied my appetite.
+Águilas, situated on Costa Cálida, is a charming port city that caught my attention with its distinctive black-and-white striped lighthouse, a windmill perched atop a hill, graffiti-adorned stairways, and the castle-fortress of San Juan de Águilas, which adds to the city’s uniqueness.
+At a waterfront eatery, we tried crispy fried eggplant fingers.
+Despite not being a fan of eggplant due to its vegetal bitterness, the sweet crispy coating and golden brown hue of this dish pleasantly satisfied my appetite.

-With another day to go, we decided to enjoy our last day on the beach and next to the hotel’s pool.
-The hotel also offers evening entertainment, with live music and dancing performance.
-The programs end at midnight.
-So, in the early morning, only a few guests joined us swimming.
-We spent some time in the pool and after lunch in the later afternoon, when most guests came into the pool, we went into the sea.
-Far out of the beach, we still got shoulder deep and stood on the sandy bottom.
-This is one of the best beaches along the Spanish Mediterranean Coast.
+With one more day left, we decided to spend our final day lounging on the beach and by the hotel pool.
+The hotel provided evening entertainment featuring live music and dancing performances that conclude at midnight.
+As a result, during the early morning, only a handful of guests joined us for a swim.
+We enjoyed some leisure time in the pool, and after a post-lunch siesta in the late afternoon when most guests flocked to the pool, we ventured into the sea.
+Even far from the shore, the water remained shallow, allowing us to stand shoulder-deep on the sandy bottom.
+Undoubtedly, this stands out as one of the finest beaches along the Spanish Mediterranean Coast.

 7th Day: Drove to Cala Font near Salou

-It took us about six hours to drive to Salou.
-However, due to the lunch break, we were on the road the whole day.
-When we finally arrived at the Hotel Cala Font, we could not park in front of the hotel to unload luggage and check in, so we drove to a nearby free parking area.
+It took us approximately six hours to drive to Salou.
+However, considering the lunch break, our journey extended throughout the day.
+Upon our arrival at Hotel Cala Font, we faced the challenge of not being able to park in front of the hotel for unloading luggage and check-in.
+Consequently, we had to drive to a nearby free parking area.

-Later, we noticed that tourists could park nearly everywhere along the streets or in some unpaved parking areas in the forests.
+Subsequently, we observed that tourists could park almost anywhere along the streets or in some unpaved parking areas in the surrounding forests.

 8th Day: Camí de Ronda (from Hotel Cala Font to Punta del Cap de Salou)

-The seaside path Camí de Ronda near Salou has a length of 6 kilometres.
-The trail runs along the beaches and coves and is a less touristy area.
-We went towards the Cap Salou but turned back shortly before the Cap Salou.
-It was sultry weather with an air temperature of 34°C. We neither carried enough water nor had proper shoes for the hiking because we underestimated the trail.
-The best thing to do was to cool down and refresh in the sea.
+The seaside path, Camí de Ronda, near Salou spans a length of 6 kilometres.
+It runs along the beaches and coves in a less touristy area.
+We initially headed towards Cap Salou but decided to turn back shortly before reaching it.
+The weather was sultry, with an air temperature of 34°C. Unfortunately, we hadn’t brought enough water or worn suitable shoes for the hike, underestimating the trail’s challenges.
+The best course of action was to cool down and refresh in the sea.

-So, we hurried to jump into the water or relax on the beach!
+Hence, we quickly made our way to jump into the water or relax on the beach!

 9th Day: Salou

-In the early morning, Salou was silent.
-But starting from lunchtime, the beach was particularly full.
-The promenade is nicely arranged, with a palm tree alley, statues, fountains, etc. We wandered through the centre aimlessly and dropped in several souvenir shops to cool ourselves down since most shops had air conditioning.
+In the early morning, Salou was peaceful, but by lunchtime, the beach buzzed with activity.
+The promenade, adorned with a palm tree alley, statues, and fountains, looked charming.
+We strolled through the center, exploring aimlessly and seeking refuge from the heat in air-conditioned souvenir shops.

-A few streets from the waterfront, the KFC with air-conditioning was open.
-It was so full that we had to wait for quite a long to get our food.
+A few streets away from the waterfront, we found a KFC with air-conditioning.
+It was crowded, and we had to wait quite a while to get our food.

 10th Day: Sitges

-Sitges is a perfect day trip destination from Barcelona along the Spanish Mediterranean coast.
-Unlike the whitewashed Spanish villages, the Catalan town of Sitges is renowned for its LGBT-friendly community.
-Before entering the old town, I was already attracted by the views out along the picturesque coastline.
-The quaint old quarter has cobbled alleyways lined with several palaces.
+Sitges is an ideal day trip from Barcelona along the Spanish Mediterranean coast.
+Unlike the typical whitewashed Spanish villages, Sitges stands out for its vibrant and inclusive LGBT-friendly community.
+Even before entering the old town, the views along the picturesque coastline captured my attention.
+The charming old quarter boasts cobbled alleyways adorned with several palaces.

-The Church of San Bartolome and Santa Tecla (Església de Sant Bartomeu i Santa Tecla) is visible from far away and is reachable along the beach.
-From the old town, we walked to Ermita de la Trinitat de Sitges, a small chapel on the hill, and then back to the old quarter.
+The Church of San Bartolome and Santa Tecla (Església de Sant Bartomeu i Santa Tecla) is a prominent landmark visible from a distance and can be easily reached along the beach.
+From the old town, we strolled to Ermita de la Trinitat de Sitges, a small chapel on the hill, before making our way back to the historic quarter.

 11th Day: Tarragona

-The historic quarter of Tarragona remains mainly untouched and features such as narrow alleys, the Roman Amphitheatre, a Cathedral built at the highest point of the capital, etc. It is a city full of surprises with thousands of years of civilization.
+The historic quarter of Tarragona remains largely untouched, showcasing narrow alleys, the Roman Amphitheatre, and a Cathedral situated at the highest point of the capital.
+This city, steeped in thousands of years of civilization, never fails to surprise.

-It was scorching hot on that day!
-Nevertheless, we took a long walk from the centre to the Balcony to the Mediterranean, a splendid viewpoint open to the sea over the beach.
-Around lunchtime, we could not bear the heat and dropped into a Japanese restaurant on the main street La Rambla Nova which had to be air-conditioned and offered an all-you-can-eat Sushi lunch buffet at 13,50 Euros per person!
+On that scorching hot day, we took on a lengthy walk from the centre to the Balcony to the Mediterranean, a splendid viewpoint that opens up to the sea over the beach.
+By lunchtime, the heat became unbearable, prompting us to seek refuge in a Japanese restaurant along the main street La Rambla Nova.
+Fortunately, it was air-conditioned and offered an all-you-can-eat Sushi lunch buffet at 13.50 Euros per person!

 12th Day: Camí de Ronda (from Hotel Cala Font to the beach of Salou)

-According to the map, the track from Cala Font to Salou should be easier to walk.
-Nevertheless, we still packed enough water and put hiking shoes on.
-While heavily sweating, we were pleased with the natural and scenic beauty of the beaches and coves along the way.
-Camí de Ronda is one of the best hiking trails on the Spanish Mediterranean Coast.
+According to the map, the route from Cala Font to Salou seemed like an easier walk.
+This time we made sure to have sufficient water and wore our hiking shoes.
+As we perspired, the breathtaking views of the beaches and coves made the effort worthwhile.
+Camí de Ronda stands out as one of the finest hiking trails along the Spanish Mediterranean Coast.

 13th Day: Montblanc, Salou at night